yaydede/Bootcamp_book/docs/04-visual.md

 ![](04-visual_files/figure-epub3/unnamed-chunk-12-1.png)<!-- -->
 ## Shiny

 You can develop a `shiny` application that accepts user input for your interactive plots.
 Hence, you can make plots designed by the user.
 Because it executes an actual R code, `shiny` requires its own server.
-There are several ways to run an `shiny` app.
-A simple one is R command line.
+There are several ways to share/run an `shiny` app.
+Users can use these scripts to launch the app from their own R session.

 Let's have a simple example and see its snapshot.
 You can run it in a script and see the interactive plot: